What is a data room index hero.

 Data room structure: how to organize your VDR

-Here's how a standard data room folder structure looks for a Series A fundraising process:
+Here's what a standard top-level folder structure looks like for a general-purpose VDR:

 Top-level folder structure